-Sanginkontu art trail in the riverside forests – a cultural route
+Sanginkontu art trails in the riverside forests – a cultural route

-Sanginkontu is a unique trail for four seasons that combines art and experiences with pure nature.
+Sanginkontu is a network of art trails for all four seasons that combines art and experiences with pure nature.
 The riverside forests around the villages of Sanginsuu, Lapinkangas and Sanginjoki near Oulu welcome independent travellers!

-The Sanginkontu trail invites everyone to experience a unique combination of art and nature in the forests that nestle between the Sanginjoki and Oulujoki estuaries.
-There are 12 artworks along the trail on the outskirts of the villages, which combine the cultural characteristics of northern Finland with stories and history of the area.
+The Sanginkontu trails invite everyone to experience a unique combination of art and nature in the forests that nestle between the Sanginjoki and Oulujoki estuaries.
+There are 12 artworks along the trail, which combine the cultural characteristics of northern Finland with stories and history of the area.
 The art experiences are intertwined with the landscape and invite you to explore the area’s rich heritage.

-The artworks are by François Blosseville & Johanna Häiväoja, Pia Hentunen, Felicia Honkasalo, Kati Leinonen & Tuomas Mujunen, Macu Makkonen & Jesse Kitinoja, Eero Markuksela, Kai Ruohonen, Jussi Ruusulampi and Satu Suvanto.
+The artworks are by François Blosseville, Pia Hentunen, Felicia Honkasalo, Aimo Laitinen, Kati Leinonen & Tuomas Mujunen, Macu Makkonen & Jesse Kitinoja, Eero Markuksela, Kai Ruohonen, Jussi Ruusulampi and Satu Suvanto.
+There are also documentary works created by working groups.

 Our impact to Culture-